siliconcompiler/siliconcompiler/docs/user_guide/pdks.rst

 PDKs
 ===================================

 Process Design Kits (PDKs) for leading process nodes generally include hundreds of files, documents, and configuration parameters, resulting in significant startup times in porting a design to a new node.
-The SiliconCompiler project minimizes per design PDK setup efforts by packaging PDKs as standardized reusable objects and making them available as named modules by the target() function.
+The SiliconCompiler project minimizes per design PDK setup efforts by packaging PDKs as standardized reusable objects and making them available as named modules by the load_pdk() function.
 A complete set of supported open PDKs can be found in the :ref:`PDK Directory`.
 The table below shows the function interfaces supported in setting up PDKs.

 .. list-table::